Authentic Movement

 Janet Adler

-Authentic Movement is a discipline that is simple in form, complex and richly textured in the many folds of relationship we experience with ourselves and with others.
+Authentic Movement is a practice that is simple in form, complex and richly textured in the many folds of relationship we experience with ourselves and with others.
 The intention is to stay present with ourselves, moment by moment, through deep awareness of physical being — of our bodies.

 All content copyright © Fran Lavendel, Photos Adam MacLean and Isabel Nicholson.